 - ZEN DOME for temporary and event spaces.

 - Geodesic Help Google Group for conversations about geodesics with experts from around the world.

 Q: I have stumbled upon some old media by or about Buckminster Fuller and don’t know what to do with it, any ideas?

-A: BFI often accepts donated relevant materials that we exhibit within our BFI Study Center.
+A: BFI often accepts donated relevant materials that we exhibit within our BFI Study Center or donate it to the Dymaxion Chronofile at Stanford.
 This way interesting items that might otherwise remain unused and under appreciated are available to the public.